 Epistemic authority

-Max Weber (1947) di distinction between power (Macht) and domination/authority

-(Herrschaft) is crucial to answer this question.
-The dispute how to translate Herrschaft into English is indicative of the controversy about some of the issues of legitimacy.
+In his book Economy and Society, Max Weber’s (1947) offers a distinction between power (“Macht”) and domination/authority (“Herrschaft”) which is crucial to answer this question.
+The lack of consensus on how “Herrschaft” should be translated into English is indicative of the controversy about some of the issues of legitimacy.
 That is, authority is the ability to instruct people to perform a particular action and respond in the affirmative without hierarchical dependence .
-Talcott Parsons offered one of the first—at that time still ncomplete—translations of Economy and Society into English.
+Talcott Parsons offered one of the first—at that time still incomplete—translations of Economy and Society into English.

-This definition is appropriate for the position of a quality manager whose degree of success in the position does not depend on his authority but relies heavily on the management's support for him and the behavior of all stakeholders in the organization.
+This definition is appropriate for the position of a quality manager whose degree of success in the position does not depend on his authority but relies heavily on the management's support for him and the behaviour of all stakeholders in the organization.

-The authority and of professionals derives from the Expert knowledge they acquire, Knowledge is used by members of a profession as a source of moral, public, and social authority by virtue of the uniqueness and preservation of the knowledge and power they have attained (Abbott 1988).
+The authority of professionals derives from the expert knowledge they acquire, Knowledge is used by members of a profession as a source of moral, public, and social authority by virtue of the uniqueness and preservation of the knowledge and power they have attained (Abbott 1988).
 The members of the profession unite into a group (a professional community) in which communication takes place among the members.
 The granting of professional authority is intended to give control and supervisory powers to experts.

 Professionals enjoy control and autonomy in professional decision-making in their work (Abbott 1988; Freidson 1983) in exchange for a commitment to provide the company (or society more broadly) with high-quality work and, where necessary, to demonstrate a service orientation